tylerdmace/mongeese/README.md

 A connection manager for Mongoose

 ## Installation
-The easiest way mongeese is through `npm`:
+The easiest way to install mongeese is through `npm`:

 ```Bash
 $ npm i mongeese